metal-by-example/book-of-shaders-metal/README.md

 Broadly speaking, Metal Shading Language (MSL) is syntactically similar to GLSL, but there are a few differences.

  - GLSL matrix and vector types such as `mat3` and `vec3` should be converted to their respective Metal types (e.g., `float3x3` and `float3`)
  - Metal's `fmod` function differs subtly from GLSL's `mod` function and cannot be used as a direct substitute.
-Instead, use the following replacement
+Instead, use the following replacement:

 ```c++
 float mod(float x, float y) {